markpbaggett/utk_collection_builder/docs/source/contents/2_getting_started.rst

 in to Github at this point.

 You can name the repository anything you want, but it's probably best to name it something that is related to your collection.
-For example, you might name this "utk_collectionbuilder_workshop."
+For example, you might name this :code:`utk_collectionbuilder_workshop`.
 One thing to keep in mind is that whatever you name your repository will be used by GitHub to create the URL for your collection, so make sure you choose a name that you're happy with when you're doing this in the future.
 Also, case matters, so I recommend to always use lowercase letters here.